 For carbon neutrality, each country should set GHG reduction targets.
 For example, in 2020, the Japanese government declared that it would achieve carbon neutrality by 2050.
-Moreover, Japan has worked toward reducing GHG emissions to achieve 46% reduction in GHG emissions from 2013 level by 2030 (Ministry of the Environment, 2022).
-Canada aims for a 40-50% reduction target for CO2 emissions by 2030, compared to its GHG emissions in 2005 (Government of Canada, 2024).
-At a climate summit, the U.S. has declared that it aims for a 50-52% reduction target for its GHG emissions by 2030 compared to GHG emissions in 2005 (United States of America, 2021).
-Due to global warming, disaster risks such as flood have increased (Zeng et al., 2023).
-Carbon pricing would also help governments cover expenditures for flood risks (Zeng et al., 2023), in addition to economic incentive to reduce GHG emissions.
-To achieve their carbon emission reduction goals, many countries have installed carbon capand-trade systems.
-The carbon cap-and-trade system is expected to be more cost-effective because it reduces GHG emissions and allows the purchase of emission allowances (Fareeduddin et al., 2017).
-This mechanism involves buying and selling emission credits (Xing et al., 2017).
-The emissions allowance is set in advance for each company, and emission credits are traded between companies that exceed the specified amount and those that do not (Marufuzzaman et al., 2014).
+Moreover, Japan has worked toward reducing GHG emissions to achieve 46% reduction in GHG emissions from 2013 level by 2030 [1].
+Canada aims for a 40-50% reduction target for $CO_2$ emissions by 2030, compared to its GHG emissions in 2005 [2].
+At a climate summit, the U.S. has declared that it aims for a 50-52% reduction target for its GHG emissions by 2030 compared to GHG emissions in 2005 [3].
+Due to global warming, disaster risks such as flood have increased [4].
+Carbon pricing would also help governments cover expenditures for flood risks [4], in addition to economic incentive to reduce GHG emissions.
+To achieve their carbon emission reduction goals, many countries have installed carbon cap-and-trade systems.
+The carbon cap-and-trade system is expected to be more cost-effective because it reduces GHG emissions and allows the purchase of emission allowances [5].
+This mechanism involves buying and selling emission credits [6].
+The emissions allowance is set in advance for each company, and emission credits are traded between companies that exceed the specified amount and those that do not [7].
 To achieve carbon neutral, carbon price would become higher and GHG emission allowance become lower.
 As other methods to reduce GHG emissions, there are different 3 carbon policies; carbon tax, carbon offset, and carbon cap-and-trade.
 Carbon cap is a method to enforce reduction of GHG emissions by determining upper limits for GHG emissions.
 This mechanism can reduce GHG emissions certainly.
 Carbon tax is a financial penalty for GHG emissions.
 Carbon offset is a mechanism purchase additional carbon credit if necessary.
-However, they cannot sell the allowance if it is not necessary (Marufuzzaman et al., 2014).
+However, they cannot sell the allowance if it is not necessary [7].

-Addition to different carbon policies and carbon prices in each country, GHG emissions are different due to different power generation methods.
-As a result, the production of same parts may lead to different GHG emissions (Rebitzer et al., 2004).
-According to research by SHARP, GHG emissions from materials is much larger in forward supply chain including material production, manufacturing and distribution (SHARP, 2023).
-GHG emissions for every step in the process for each country can be estimated by using the Life Cycle Inventory (LCI) database.
-The LCI database lists GHG emission intensities (Rebitzer et al., 2004).
-By referring an adequate GHG emission intensity, GHG emissions for each step can be estimated (Rebitzer et al., 2004).
+\Corresponding author: Yuki Kinoshita, Department of Informatics, Kindai University, Japan.
+Email: kinoshita@hiro.kindai.ac.jp forward supply chain including material production, manufacturing, and distribution.
+GHG emissions for every step in the process for each country can be estimated by using the life cycle inventory (LCI) database.
+The LCI database lists GHG emission intensities [8].
+By referring an adequate GHG emission intensity, GHG emissions for each step can be estimated [8].
 Generally, developed countries tend to have higher procurement costs and lower GHG emissions, whereas developing countries tend to have lower procurement costs and higher GHG emissions.
 Therefore, GHG emissions in a global supply chain can be reduced with an affordable cost by encompassing developed and developing countries.